homehero

 Read More

-Firefighting with purpose: what can a comms professional learn from a government in chaos?
+What can a comms professional learn from a government in chaos?

-In government communications, there is no such thing as a quiet day.
 No matter how well prepared an administration might be, once you enter the doors of Number 10, there is very little you can do to control the beast.

 Read More